Deep Inventory Management: Introduction

 Another complexity that arises is that an order placed by a retailer to a vendor incurs a time lag between the actual placement of the order and the arrival of the items in the warehouse (usually called the \textit{Vendor Lead Time or VLT}), another random variable.
 For a modern retailer, price matching is also another concern \cite{janssen2013price} - as exogenous changes in prices by competitors force the price to have properties outside of being just another decision variable.

 In this work, we present the first Deep Reinforcement Learning (DRL) based periodic review inventory system that is able to handle many of the challenges that make the DP solution intractable.
-Our model is able to handle lost sales, correlated demand, stochastic vendor lead-times and exogenous price-matching.
+Our model is able to handle lost sales, correlated demand, stochastic vendor lead-times and exogenous price matching.
 We also present new techniques in correcting historical data to mitigate the issues arising from the fact that this data is ``off-policy''.
 These techniques allow us use historical data directly as a simulator, as opposed to building models of the various state variables.
 Finally, we observe that the ``state-evolution'' of our target application is both known, {\it and differentiable}.
 To that end, we propose a model-based reinforcement learning (RL) approach (DirectBackprop) where we directly optimize the policy objective by constructing a differentiable simulator.
-This approach can be used to solve a class of decision making problems with continuous cost and transition structure (of which inventory control is a special case).
-We show in Section \ref{sec:results}, that for the inventory management problem, DirectBackprop outperforms model free RL methods which in turn outperform newsvendor baselines.
+This approach can be used to solve a class of decision making problems with continuous reward and transition structure (of which inventory control is a special case).
+To motivate our work, we present a collection of results in Section \ref{sec:learnability} that illustrate why the inventory management problem is efficiently learnable from historical data.
+Finally we show in Section \ref{sec:results}, that for the inventory management problem, DirectBackprop outperforms model free RL methods which in turn outperform newsvendor baselines.